GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 We want to create a custom model that will recognize the data in our industry-specific forms and give an output of accurate key, value pairs in a JSON file, which can be used to automate the process.
 In order to create a custom model, we will upload a set of training documents to a container, create a Form Recognizer resource, train a model, and test the model.

 ### (!)
 Important
 We can train a custom Form Recognizer model with labeled data or data without labels.
-In this exercise we will train a model with data without labels.
+We will first train a model using forms without labels and test it.
+Then we will train a model using forms with labels and test that model.

 Next we will store a set of training data to a container.